 Please read the school admissions policy, including definitions, before completing this form.
-This is published on the school website and by the LA.
+This is published on the school website and at http://devon.cc/schoolpolicy.

+PART A - to be completed by the applicant

+Full n ame of child

+Date of Birth

+Scho ol you are

-PART PART A - to be completed by the applicant Full na me of child Date of f Birth School applyin you are og for St Mary's Catholic Primary School, Falmouth Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
-(Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 19 or those of their parents.
-20 Event tional social or r nodical nood:
+ing for St Mary's Catholic Primary School, Falmouth

+Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 1 or those of their parents.
+2

+Exceptional social or medical need: